Would you sleep with me for a million dollars? Woman:

 - On 30 Rock, Jack likes to haggle so much that he does it for fun.
 When Josh wants to negotiate his contract, he asks for a 15 percent raise.
 Jack counters with a dollar.
 When Josh makes some more demands, Jack counters with 75 cents.
 In the same episode, high on negotiating, he also ends up setting a meeting time with TGS's producer Pete for the middle of the night.
 Not because that was at all convenient for him, but just because he wanted the rush of winning a negotiation by getting the other guy to agree to something he didn't want.

 - It gets more intense than that in a later season episode when Liz's contract is up for renovation.
 She finds an old learn-to-negotiate self-help videotape which Jack recorded and marketed when he was younger and starts using his own tricks against him.
 He quickly realizes what's happened and begins correcting her application of his techniques and soon he's literally negotiating against himself on both sides.
 Much to his surprise, Jack-as-Liz-as-Jack wins, because he uses Jack-as-himself's affection for Liz as leverage.

 - He almost suffers a complete Heroic BSOD when his nanny demolishes him in negotiating her contract (sitting back and peeling an orange while he makes one classic negotiating mistake after another.
 When he realizes the power she had stemmed from her care-taker role for his infant daughter he regains his confidence and uses the same technique against his new bosses (with the newly purchased NBC standing in as their "baby")

-- Subverted in Bottom, Eddie tries to sell a hand carved wooden leg to a pawnshop for money to place on a betting horse, he tries to haggle with Harry the pawn broker with mixed results:
+- Bottom: Eddie tries to sell a hand carved wooden leg to a pawnshop for money to place on a betting horse, he tries to haggle with Harry the pawn broker with mixed results: